Johannes Tomana: Biography

 Tomana's appointment in December 2008 was made (together with the appointment of the Governor of the Reserve Bank of Zimbabwe, Gideon Gono) without consulting the Movement for Democratic Change (MDC), the other part of the Zimbabwean inclusion government.
 It is heavily debated by the MDC.

-He was placed on the United States sanctions list in 2010.
+Tomana was placed on the United States sanctions list in 2010.

+Death

+Tomana died on 6 August 2023, at the age of 55 from undisclosed causes.